-By Rui Ribeiro Africa & Indian Subcontinent Specialist
+By Rui Ribeiro Worldwide Specialist

 South Africa is a diverse, exciting, awe-inspiring country that deserves a place on every traveller's bucket list.
 From world-class winelands to spectacular safari parks, it's truly an experiential destination.
 But, with so much to see and do, planning your trip can be challenging.
 With this in mind, I've put together the ultimate guide, covering everything from what to pack and when to go, to the best in luxury hotels and safari lodges.